Residential - January 31

-At least one course in each of the following areas should have been completed: Philosophy or History of Christian Education, Human Development or Educational Psychology, Educational Administration, Interpersonal Communication / Group Dynamics or Counseling, Curriculum Design and/or Methods of Teaching, Research Methods.
+At least one course in each of the following areas should have been completed: Philosophy or History of Christian Education, Human Development or Educational Psychology, Educational Administration or Leadership, Interpersonal Communication/Group Dynamics or Counseling, Curriculum Design and/or Methods of Teaching.
 A minimum GPA of 3.25 on a 4.0 scale in all previous graduate work is required.
-Students whose formal educational preparation does not include all of the required prerequisite coursework may be admitted provisionally with a deficiency of master's level courses.
+Students whose formal educational preparation does not include all of the required prerequisite coursework must complete them prior to enrollment.

 Applicants may be asked to be interviewed by the program director or the Doctoral Program committee as a requirement for admission.
 Note: Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.

 Since enrollment for both degree programs is limited and admission is on a selective basis, applications should be made as early as possible.
-The Doctoral Program committee will process completed applications on a monthly basis.
-Applications submitted after the deadline will usually be considered for the following semester (residential program) or the next cohort (modular program).
+Applications submitted after the deadline will usually be considered for the following year (residential program) or the next cohort (hybrid residential program).